|House your summertime blooms in terracotta pots for an added bit of colour in the garden.

 |As the backbone of healthy gardening, deciding upon the right compost should be top of your priority list

 Image: Shutterstock/Alison Hancock

 A good multi-purpose compost is sufficient to see many plants thrive in containers, but they will begin to fade unless you feed them regularly.
 Either apply a slow-release plant food to the surface of the compost each year, or apply liquid fertiliser regularly through the growing season.

 If you're growing shrubs and perennials, a loam-based compost is probably best.
 The heavier soil offers better stability for taller plants, and retains water well.
 Acid loving plants like blueberries and camellias will benefit from an ericaceous compost, watered with rainwater, rather than tap water.

-To prevent excess moisture loss, consider mixing water retention granules into the compost before you plant your containers, and once plants are established, you may wish to apply a top dressing of gravel, stones or wood chips to the soil surface to stop moisture evaporating so quickly.
+To prevent excess moisture loss, consider mixing Slow Release Fertiliser & Water Storing Gel Crystals into the compost before you plant your containers, and once plants are established, you may wish to apply a top dressing of gravel, stones or wood chips to the soil surface to stop moisture evaporating so quickly.

 |Hardy blooms like Petunias and Carnations grow well in containers and can spruce up every corner of the garden

 |Stunning Pink Dianthus facing the sun.
 These annuals look particularly lovely in containers.